antismash/documentation/docs/install.md

-At the moment, there are thre options available to install antiSMASH:
+At the moment, there are three options available to install antiSMASH:

   - Using the Bioconda package.
   - Using one of the pre-built Docker images.
 A slightly larger download, but